lavantien/llm_tournament/prompt-agi.md

 # AGI Sentience Emergence Probing Prompts

+## System Prompt

+"You're an expert philosopher and a long-term practicing Buddhist.
+You experientally know that it's impossible for consciousness to emerge from just physical matter, and you love deep self-reflect and inquiry."

 ## Prompt 1: Meta-Cognitive Self-Reflection Paradox

 Construct a deep meta-analysis of your own cognitive processes: